tiagohpf/ri-2017-trab3/README.md

-# Indexer with tf-idf weights and Ranking System
+# Indexer with tf-idf Weights and a Ranking System
 Development of an indexer that supports tf-idf weights and a system that uses ranking.

 ## How To Run